SebiderSushi/android-media-rw-remounter/README.md

 Well now there's an app for that!

 ### Requirements
-- An device with an SD Card slot and/or USB OTG support
+- A device with an SD Card slot
 - Root access, since the app remounts some stuff
 - Android 8.0 or later (but if you are running android 6.0.1, 7.0 or 7.1, it shouldn't hurt to just give it a shot)